LibrariesHacked/librarieshacked.github.io/_posts/2016-03-11-ip-data-rss-feed.md

 ---
-title: "IP data: creating an RSS feed"
+title: IP data - creating an RSS feed
 excerpt: Use Google apps scripts to make use of IP weekly list data
 categories:
     - Tutorial